fiction-com/factor-extend/factor-questions.md

-Questions:
+## needs documentation

-- documentation on dashboard components (<dashboard-input> checked state)
+  - dashboard components (<dashboard-input> checked state)
+  - CRUD with posts or db models

+## not working
+  - add to cli setup utility (option does not appear in factor setup menu)
-- populate comments into parent posts not working
+  - populate comments into parent post
-- more docs on CRUD with posts